 This article is featured in the November 2017 issue of Traverse Northern Michigan’s Magazine.
 Get your copy.

 Many people—even those who love the land the most—struggle to put into words what’s so remarkable about Palmer Woods.
-The attempts naturally seem to get hijacked by words and phrases like “majestic” or “there’s just something about it” or “you just have to see it for yourself.”
+This 721 acres of majestic forest reserve offers over 10 miles of hiking, cross-country skiing or snowshoeing trails through rolling hills and traditional northern hardwood forest, plus a first of its kind in Leelanau County, mountain-biking trail.
+The attempts to describe this land, located on Wheeler Road outside of Glen Arbor, naturally seem to get hijacked by words and phrases like “majestic” or “there’s just something about it” or “you just have to see it for yourself.”
 All of which, while inadequate, are still true.

 But the man who spent much of his life there can articulate it quickly, clearly, even poetically at times.
 There’s awe in Dan Palmer’s voice when he talks about the resilience of the northern hardwood forests—land that was once clear-cut of virtually every tree and yet in the matter of several generations, recovered to be one of the fastest-growing forest ecosystems in the world.
 Or when he recalls the improbable set of events that allowed him to slowly acquire hundreds of acres of forestland that now support rare predators like bear and bobcat.
 Or when he remarks on the subtle personality quirks of the property’s deep glacial valley—like how the mix of trees, wildflowers and ferns on its two contrasting slopes depends on whether they favor morning or afternoon sun.